hieplpvip/AppleBacklightFixup/README.md

 AppleBacklightFixup
 ===================

-RehabMan has taken over this project.
-Please use [his fork](https://bitbucket.org/RehabMan/applebacklightfixup.git) instead.
+AppleBacklightFixup is now part of [WhateverGreen](https://github.com/acidanthera/WhateverGreen).
+Please use it instead.